Deploying Quarkus applications to OpenShift

 5 | Access your application. |

 After this setup the next time the container image is built a deployment to OpenShift is triggered automatically.
-In other words, you don’t need to repeat the above steps.
+In other words, you do not need to repeat the above steps.

-Out of the box the OpenShift extension is configured to use container-image-s2i.
-However, it’s still possible to use other container image extensions like:
+The OpenShift extension is configured to use container-image-s2i.
+However, it is still possible to use other container image extensions, such as:

 When a non-s2i container image extension is used, an ImageStream